benjamimWalker/crud-php/README.md

 # crud-php

-crud (CREATE, READ, UPDATE, DELETE) realmente simples feito com Php, MySql e uma pitada sútil de Bootstrap
+a really simple crud (CREATE, READ, UPDATE, DELETE) made with Php, MySql and a subtle dash of Bootstrap

+You can see the results visiting this website: http://benjamim-php-crud.rf.gd/

+Feel free to mess with my database (since the password is in the code) and practice SQL injection too.